romans-adi/IdeaChronicler/README.md

 ### 🌟 Future Features <a name="future-features"></a>

-- [ ] Implement data validations for models and write tests to ensure data integrity.
-- [ ] Add model methods to process data and write tests to validate their functionality.
 - [ ] Set up CRUD actions in controllers for managing model instances.
 - [ ] Write tests to verify the behavior of controller actions and responses.
 - [ ] Create view templates to render data and user interfaces.